gdurante2019/gdurante2019.github.io/_posts/2019-06-04-king_county_housing_price_analysis_surprises_musings_and_further_analysis.markdown

 ---

-Whether we’re consciously aware of it or not, we humans (and most other life forms on the planet) are wired to notice and seek out novelty.
+We humans (and most other life forms on the planet) are wired to notice and seek out novelty.
 Whether searching for food or avoiding predators, our ancestors had to be good at observing and respond to novel events in the environment or get kicked out of the gene pool.

 Surprises are a kind of novel event.
 One reason why the field of data science is so interesting is that one can find novel or even surprising results in virtually any data set and data analysis.
 Surprises can be both fascinating and perplexing, presenting us with puzzles to ponder and riddles to solve.
 We might expect to see certain results, but seeing something unusual compels us to look further—first, to figure out whether or not we made an error; second (and more exciting), to find a potentially novel relationship in the data.